apelade/sto/README.md

 - Cart binds it's own event listeners, controls user input, and redraws itself.
 - Catalog uses JQuery event selectors and JQuery AJAX request to page the Items.
 - Login uses no client-side scripts, instead a login session starts on the server when the user sucessfully logs in.
-No log out currently.
+Log out by logging in incorrectly.
 - Cart currently uses localStorage only.